Back to all posts

 Capacity management requires an all-in approach where you are always aware of the current status of your resources.

-For example, in the visual below, you can see the capacity of your designers weeks in advance.
+For example, in the visual below (a snapshot of the People Planner interface from Runn) you can see the capacity of your designers weeks in advance.
 You can also look at the quarter, 6 months, or a year.

 2) Analyze business and resource demand